Staff

 Katie Seiz (she/her)

 Katie moved to Durham in 2008.
 She comes to Bike Durham with a passion for road cycling, mountain biking, group social rides, and environmental and social justice causes.
 She brings over 10 years of nonprofit management and fundraising experience to the board and is keenly interested in centering community, collaboration, and inclusion in our efforts.
-Katie is the Annual Fund Manager at the Triangle Land Conservancy where she supports their individual giving program to advance TLC’s focus areas safeguarding clean water, protecting natural habitats, supporting local farms and food, and connecting people with nature in our region.
+Katie is the Director of Annual Giving at the North Carolina School of Science and Math (NCSSM) where she is responsible for co-developing and executing a comprehensive annual giving program in support of NCSSM’s mission.

 You can reach her at Katie@bikedurham.org